Data activism: Types

 A twofold classification of data activism has been proposed by Stefania Milan and Miren Gutiérrez, later explored more in-depth by Milan according to the type of activists' engagement with data politics.
 'Re-active data activism' can be characterized as motivated by the perception of massive data collection as a threat, for instance when activists seek to resist corporate and government snooping, whereas 'pro-active data activism' sees the increasing availability of data as an opportunity to foster social change.
-These differentiated approaches to datafication result in different repertoires of action, which are not at odds with each other, since they share a crucial feature: they take information as a constitutive force capable of shaping social reality and contribute to generate new alternative ways of interpreting it.
+These differentiated approaches to using data result in different repertoires of action.
+These two types of data activism are not at odds with one another, since they share a crucial feature: they take information as a constitutive force capable of shaping social reality and contribute to generate new alternative ways of interpreting it.

 Examples of re-active data activism include the development and usage of encryption and anonymity networks to resist corporate or state surveillance, while instances of pro-active data activism include projects in which data is mobilized to advocate for change and contest established social narrative.

 Examples

 End the Backlog

 It was discovered that in the United States between 180,000 and 500,000 rape kits were left unprocessed in storage in forensic warehouses.
 Registration and entry of criminal DNA had been inconsistent, which caused this large backlog in date rape kits.
-The delay in analysing these DNA samples would approximately be six months to two years.
+The delay in analyzing these DNA samples would approximately be six months to two years.
 The information from rape kits was meant to be entered into the forensic warehouse database, but there was a disconnect between the warehouse system and the national DNA database Combined DNA Index System (CODIS) that left these rape kits unexamined.

 Testing these rape kits is important in identifying and prosecuting offenders, recognizing serial rapists, and providing justice for rape victims.
-The Ending the Backlog Initiative brought attention to this issue by demanding that the data from these rape kits be processed.
-It was this initiative that brought this issue to the attention of the United States government, who began stated that this was unacceptable and put $79 million in grants would be used to help eliminate the backlog of rape kits.
-The quantification of this data changed the ways in which the public perceived the process of analysing rape kits.
-This data was then used to gain the attention of politicians.
+The Ending the Backlog Initiative used data activism to bring attention to this issue, demanding that the data from these rape kits be processed.
+It was this initiative got the attention of the United States government, who stated that this was unacceptable and put $79 million in grants toward helping eliminate the backlog of rape kits.
+The quantification of this data changed the way in which the public perceived the process of analyzing rape kits.
+This data was then used to gain the attention of politicians and decision-makers.

 DataKind

-DataKind is a digital activism organization that brings together data scientists and people from other organizations and governments for the purpose of using big data in similar ways that corporations currently use big data namely to monetize data.
+DataKind is a digital activism organization that brings together data scientists, other activists, and members of governments for the purpose of using big data in similar ways that corporations currently do, namely to monetize data.
 However, here big data is used to help solve social problems, like food shortages and homelessness.
 DataKind was founded in 2011 and today there are chapters in the United Kingdom, India, Singapore and the United States of America.
 Jake Porway is the founder and executive director of DataKind.